casadoj/EFAS_skill/notebook/README.md

 The outputs of the notebook are numerous:

 * Plots including maps, histograms, line plots and the Röbber diagram.
-* A `pickle` file that contains a dictionary with the optimised criteria for each lead time and model
+* A `pickle` file that contains a dictionary with the optimised criteria for each lead time and model.
 * A `parquet` file with the selected reporting points and their skill with the optimal criteria.
 * A `NetCDF` file with the skill matrix.

 This notebook can be run both for the **NWP** experiment —individual analysis of the Numerical Weather Prediction models— of the **COMB** experiment —analysis of different combination of those models—.
 The parameters controling the computations are in the `skill` section of the configuration file.

 ## 7 Summarize results

+This notebook creates a table comparing the optimised criteria and the associated skill for every `leadtime` and `model` defined in the configuration file.
+If several f-scores were tested, it will load all the results and compare results depending on the target f-score.

+The inputs are the points selected in [notebook 5](5_select_points.ipynb), the confusion matrices calculated in notebook [notebook_4](4_confusion_matrix.ipynb), and the notification criteria optimised in [notebook_6](6_skill.ipynb).

+The output of this notebook is a comparative table exported as a CSV file.